RealWorldApplications/100-days-of-code/r1-log.md

 ### R1D2
 Today I continued to work on freecodecamps tutorials and projects.
 I am half way through the first project, a tribute page.
 I chose to create a page for Gloria Steinem.
+### R1D3
+Finished a project for Flutter Create Contest.
+It's a trivia quiz app.